Resilience In The Workplace - People Development Magazine

 In a competitive job market, offering resilience training in your employee welfare program can set you apart.
 Moreover, the spillover benefits from such training—both direct and indirect—can lead to greater company success.

 However, bringing in a keynote speaker to train your workforce on resilience requires careful planning.
-A single speech cannot transform organizational culture.
+A single speech cannot transform organisational culture.
 Regular speaker invitations work better, providing ongoing reinforcement.
-Even better, organize resilience workshops where the speaker or trainer spends ample time with your employees.
+Even better, organise resilience workshops where the speaker or trainer spends ample time with your employees.
 This approach allows for deeper engagement and lasting impact.